NexGen-KW/fe-ghazali-law/content/team/khadija-riyad-hakim.md

 department: international
 role: Senior Legal Consultant
 biography: |
   Khadija is a highly respected legal consultant with almost two decades of experience advising clients throughout Lebanon, Kuwait, and the wider GCC.
-As a key member of the International Department at Rawan Mishari Al-Ghazali Law Firm, she handles complex cross-border matters in commercial, corporate, administrative, and international law, drawing on deep knowledge of both civil- and common-law systems.
+As a key member of the International Department at Rawan Mishari Al Ghazali Law Firm, she handles complex cross-border matters in commercial, corporate, administrative, and international law, drawing on deep knowledge of both civil- and common-law systems.

   Over her career, Khadija has guided multinational companies, NGOs, and government-linked entities on energy transactions, regulatory compliance, employment issues, and legal-policy initiatives.
 Fluent in Arabic and English, she drafts, negotiates, and interprets intricate legal documents with linguistic precision and cultural sensitivity, and she frequently supports corporate-governance and public-sector-reform projects across the MENA region.